Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions

-Since the Haldane's discover in 1983 \cite{haldane}, hidden magnetic orders have attracted huge interest.
+Since the Haldane's discovery of a gapped phase with no local order in 1983 \cite{haldane}, hidden magnetic orders \cite{NiRo} have attracted huge interest.
 In this context two very recent experiments involving organic molecular compounds \cite{janani} and an oxide of nickel spin chain \cite{xu} have obtained relevant results.
 Nowadays cold atomic systems offer an ideal platform to simulate fundamental quantum physics \cite{Bloch2008}.
 Indeed proposals for the realization of hidden charge magnetism \cite{dallatorre,dalmonte,kobayashi, cohen, pohl} have been carried out.
-Whereas the possible realization of hidden spin orders in fermionic systems is still an unexplored scenario.\\ At the same time investigations of periodically modulated quantum systems \cite{eckardt1} have predicted very interesting effects \cite{eckardt, greschner, greschner2}.
+Meanwhile the possible realization of interaction induced hidden spin orders in fermionic systems is still an unexplored scenario.\\ At the same time, investigations of periodically modulated quantum systems \cite{eckardt1} have predicted very interesting effects \cite{eckardt, greschner, greschner2}.
 They have stimulated impressive experimental achievements like frustrated classical magnetism \cite{struck}, gauge potentials \cite{struck2}, ferromagnetic domains \cite{parker} and the realization of new particle-hole symmetric Hubbard-like Hamiltonians with correlated hopping processes (CHPs) \cite{meinert}.
 The latter are believed to be responsible for fundamental still open questions \cite{montorsi_libro}, one of these being the celebrated $\eta$-superconductivity \cite{yang}.\\ A configuration closer to real materials \cite{Lahaye2009} can be realized in trapped ultracold atomic systems with strong long-range dipolar interaction, like magnetic atoms \cite{Griesmaier2005,Lu2011,Aikawa2012} and polar molecules \cite{Ni2008,Wu2012, Takekoshi2014}.
 In case of $Er$ magnetic atoms, this research line has produced the recent experimental realization \cite{baier} of a paradigmatic model in condensed matter, the extended Bose-Hubbard model.
 Furthermore out-of-equilibrium dipolar systems have been both used to generate quantum magnetic Hamiltonians \cite{Yan2013,DePaz2013} and proposed to study disorderless many-body localized regimes \cite{me}.